TaylorFinklea/fastmcp-server-collection/README.md

 ### Adding new servers

 1. Create a new Python file in the `fastmcp_server_collection/servers/` directory.
-See [https://gofastmcp.com/servers/fastmcp] for more information.
+See [FastMCP Server documentation](https://gofastmcp.com/servers/fastmcp) for more information.
 2. Implement the necessary functionality using FastMCP
 3. Ensure your file includes code that starts the FastMCP server when run directly
 4. Update the server registry in the README to include your new server